Medusa-ML/ML-Template/README.md

 5. **Leveraging [Open-Interpreter](https://github.com/KillianLucas/open-interpreter/) for Model Creation**
     - We do this within a docker container for the safety of your local machine, but also to allow for a 'clean' environment to install and experiment with new dependencies.
     - **Automate Model Creation with GPT-4**:
-        - Initialize the Docker image with `bash build-docker-image.sh` (if not already done).
+        - Initialize the Docker image with `bash start.sh` and when asked say `y` that you want to run open interpreter.
-        - Launch the interpreter shell using `bash open-interpreter.sh`.
         - Input commands to the interpreter, e.g., _"create a dummy dataset of 10 statements often associated with republicans, democrats, libertarians and socialists then write me a deep neural network in pytorch using torchvision to classify those statements, write the training loop and also test the model on a new statement."_
         - Exit the interpreter by pressing `CTRL-C`.